At a Glance

 Conclusion

-Teaching in an AI-enabled world requires an adaptable approach focused on durable human skills.
-As new technologies reshape education, the framework in this guide offers a practical method for designing AI-resilient learning experiences.
-Regardless of technologies’ impacts, some things haven’t changed: We still want students’ learning to help them become creative, ethical leaders ready to synthesize perspectives, make discerning judgments, and direct technology to benefit business and society.
+As new technologies reshape education, the framework in this guide offers a practical approach for designing AI-resilient learning experiences.
+Regardless of technologies’ impacts, though, some things haven’t changed: We still want students’ learning to help them become creative, ethical leaders ready to synthesize perspectives, make discerning judgments, and direct technology to benefit business and society.

 References